-Bible app removed from Apple's App Store in China
+Bible App Removed From Apple's App Store in China

-The Olive Tree Bible app includes the text of the Bible as well as Bible study tools and reading plans for smart phone and tablet users.
+The Olive Tree Bible app includes the text of the Bible as well as Bible study tools and reading plans for smartphone and tablet users.

 The removal of the Bible app comes as access to both digital and printed Bibles is increasingly restricted across China.

-“Olive Tree Bible Software was informed during the App Store review process that we are required to provide a permit demonstrating our authorisation to distribute an app with book or magazine content in mainland China,” said a spokesperson.
+“Olive Tree Bible Software was informed during the App Store review process that we are required to provide a permit demonstrating our authorization to distribute an app with book or magazine content in mainland China,” said a spokesperson.

 “Since we did not have the permit and needed to get our app update approved and out to customers, we removed our Bible app from China's App Store.”